lior-pbl/sf-tourist-webgis-signet/README.md

 ---

-*Built as a practicum project for the Internet-Based GIS course*
+*Built as a course project for Internet-Based GIS*